lviens/2020_Clustering/README.md

 <img src="https://github.com/lviens/2020_Clustering/blob/master/Figures/Fig_4.png" width=75%>

 The second figure (Figure 5) is the output of the clustering algorithm.
-The algorithm automatically selects the DF from cluster 1.
+For this station pair, the knee method on the BIC score (Figure (b)) determines that the optimal number of clusters is five.
+The projection of the data on the first two PCs is shown in Figure (a) together with the clustering results.
+In Figure (c), we show the stacked DFs from the five clusters.
+The algorithm automatically selects the DF from cluster 1, which has clear anti-causal and causal Rayleigh wave arrivals and almost no spurious arrivals.
 <img src="https://github.com/lviens/2020_Clustering/blob/master/Figures/Fig_5.png" width=75%>